IceOnFire/nomz/README.md

 # FAQz

 *Why should I use some fake currency?*
-The world is full of fake currencies: casino tokens, proofs of purchase, Linden Dollars, BitCoins, even temporary money for small realities with very grave economic crisis.
+The world is full of fake currencies: casino tokens, proofs of purchase, in-game currencies, BitCoins, even temporary money for small realities with very grave economic crisis.
 If you think about it the currency you're using right now is just a convention created by humans, no more true than others.
 This convention, however, has rules which are leading the world to war and misery.
 Noms are just a new convention, with rules designed in an attempt to make everyone richer and happier.

 *Noms are worthless, my goods are too precious to be given for free.*
 You're right, noms are worthless right now.
 They will be worth something at the very moment you will be able to obtain some goods with them.
 My suggestion for you is this: start donating something that doesn't cost you much, such as apples that grow on your backyard tree or an hour of math tutoring to a kid.
 Ask them to take their time to register for free to Nomz and pay you in noms.
 At worst you lost nothing, at best you earned something.